michelle-morin/Bakery/README.md

 ## Description

-_This project is a C# console application for a bakery.
+_This project is a console application for a bakery.
 When a user runs the application, they receive a prompt with a welcome message along with bread and pastry costs.
-A user may specify how many loaves of bread and how many pastries they'd like, and the application will return the total cost of the order.
+A user may specify how many loaves of bread and/or how many pastries they'd like, and the application will return the total cost of the order.
 The total cost determination takes into account the following price structure:_
 * _a loaf of bread is $5_
 * _bread is 3 loaves for $10 (i.e., buy 2, get 1 free))_
 * _bread is 10 loaves for $30_
 * _pastries are $2/each_
 * _pastries are 3 for $5_
 * _pastries are 20 for $30_
+_Multiple "deals" may be applied to an order.
+For example, an order of 24 pastries receives a $30 for 20 pastries deal and a $5 for 3 pastries deal, while the 24th pastry is full price ($2) for an order total of $37.
+If a user selects to add additional pastries and/or bread to their order, the application will calculate the order total (and available discounts) based on the total number of pastries and/or bread added during the session (e.g., until the user selets to quit the application).
+If the user of the aforementioned example chooses to add 2 more pastries to their order (26 total pastries), the order total will reflect a $30 for 20 pastries deal and two $5 for 3 pastries deals for an order total of $40._

 ## Specifications: